 East Bay Beach House

-From relaxed lobster lunches with a crisp Prosecco to the incredible wildlife experiences and boat trips from the harbour, its location in one of the most popular seaside towns on the East Lothian coast will make it an incredibly appealing holiday choice.
+From relaxed lobster lunches with a crisp Prosecco to the incredible wildlife experiences and boat trips from the harbour, its location in one of the most popular coastal towns on the East Lothian coast will make it an incredibly appealing holiday choice.

 Here, golden beaches straddle the harbour left and right, perfect for easy coastal living and gentle early morning wanders watching the day break over the horizon.